peters-josh/spending-tracker/README.md

 ### Google Sheets API
 Head to the [Google API Console](https://console.developers.google.com).
 You should see a box that says "To view this page, select a project."
 Click the `create` button the right side.
 Give it a name and save.
 Click the `Credentials` tab on the left side.
 Select `Create credentials` > `Service account key`.

 Select `New service account` from the drop down.
 Give the service account a name, for the role enter `Project` > `Editor`.
 Keep `JSON` selected and create it.
 The credentials file will be automatically downloaded.
-Rename this file `credentials.json` and move it to the application directory.
+Rename this file `credentials.json` and move it to the this application's directory.

-Go to the [Google Drive API](https://console.developers.google.com/apis/api/drive.googleapis.com/overview) and enable it for your project.

 Next, select `Manage service accounts`.
 Copy the email address of the service account you just created.
 Head back to the Sheets workbook you copied and share the document with the service account email.
+Make sure to give it access to edit.

+Go to the [Google Drive API](https://console.developers.google.com/apis/api/drive.googleapis.com/overview) and enable it for your project.

 ## Deploy to Heroku
 Create a free account on [Heroku](http://heroku.com/) if you don't already have one.
 [Download the Heroku CLI](https://devcenter.heroku.com/articles/getting-started-with-python#set-up).